-Week I: The cost is $495 and includes program and meals (3 breakfasts, 3 lunches, 3 dinners) and daily coffee breaks.
+Week I: The cost is $495 and includes the program and meals (three breakfasts, three lunches, three dinners) and daily coffee breaks.

-Week II: The cost is $495 and includes program and meals (3 breakfasts, 3 lunches, 3 dinners) and daily coffee breaks.
+Week II: The cost is $495 and includes the program and meals (three breakfasts, three lunches, three dinners) and daily coffee breaks.

 Please read the registration and cancellation policy before registering.

-Due to campus construction, the program will take place in two locations: Princeton Theological Seminary’s Erdman Center, 20 Library Place, Princeton, N.J.
-08540 and Nassau Presbyterian Church, 61 Nassau Street, Princeton, N.J.
-08540.
-It is a 10 minute walk (1/2 mile) from the Erdman Center to Nassau Church.
+Due to campus construction, the program will take place in two locations: Princeton Theological Seminary’s Erdman Center, 20 Library Place, Princeton, New Jersey, and Nassau Presbyterian Church, 61 Nassau Street, Princeton, New Jersey.
+It is a 10-minute (1/2 mile) walk from the Erdman Center to Nassau Church.
 Location details will be noted in the schedule sent to you by email before your arrival.